phillymesh/phillymesh.net/content/post/2025-06-16-getting-started.md

 The official Meshtastic Discord has a [PA/Delaware Valley channel](https://discord.com/channels/867578229534359593/1280671409995255809).
 It has mostly been superseded by the above PRM Discord, but is still used infrequently by people in Central-Eastern PA.
 Depending on how far west your suburb lies, you may find some local friends in that channel.

-If you’re south of Philly, you may be interested in the [Delaware Meshtastic Facebook group](https://www.facebook.com/share/g/15fKQpacWR/?mibextid=wwXIfr).
+If you're south of Philly, you may be interested in the [Delaware Meshtastic Facebook group](https://www.facebook.com/share/g/15fKQpacWR/?mibextid=wwXIfr).
 The Philly mesh gets connected to nodes in Delaware about once a month through either weird weather propagation or node flyovers, so we're familiar with them.

 ## Local Meshtastic Events